rm-hull/sql_graphviz/README.md

 # SQL Graphviz

-SQL Graphvis is a small python script that generates a [Graphviz](http://www.graphviz.org/) visualization of a SQL schema dump.
+SQL Graphviz is a small python script that generates a [Graphviz](http://www.graphviz.org/) visualization of a SQL schema dump.

 ### Usage